Board of Directors & Officers

 Melika S. Johnson is a native Washingtonian and former DCVLP client.
 Ms. Johnson has more than ten years of administrative and customer service experience covering several business sectors.
 She has a B.S. in accounting, magna cum laude, from Southeastern University and is currently pursuing her M.B.A. in Business Administration.

 Karen Barker Marcou

-Karen Barker Marcou is a founder of the DCVLP and currently serves as its Vice President and Treasurer.
+Karen Barker Marcou is a founder of the DCVLP and currently serves as Co-Executive Director.
 Ms. Marcou practices family law in the areas of custody and domestic violence.
 She was formerly a staff attorney for Neighborhood Legal Services in Washington, DC.
 Ms. Marcou has served on the boards of directors of School for Friends, Green Spaces DC, Friends of Guy Mason and the Rosedale Conservancy.
 Ms. Marcou earned a J.D., magna cum laude, from Washington College of Law, American University; and a B.A. in political science from Middlebury College.

 Leslie Morgan Steiner